 It is always easier said than done to “stay in the present,” but it is one of the most important tools anyone has in their arsenal for battling anxiety.
 Anxiety almost always deals with disappointment over past events or worry about future events.

 We are in uncertain times, and things are changing every day, so it is only natural that we feel concern about what will happen tomorrow, in one week, or one month from now.
-Coronavirus anxiety is real.
+Coronavirus and pandemic anxiety are real.

 Spiritual teacher and author of The Power of Now, Eckhart Tolle, explains that we can balance staying in the present with “productive planning” for the future by giving ourselves conscious, “focused” periods for planning, with a time limit.
 This is different from dwelling in “toxic,” anxious thoughts about future events that we cannot control.